andreaskielkopf/BackSnap/gallery/device_en.md

 ### Further preparation

-Backsnap can now carry out the further preparation itself if it is started in a terminal with the `-gi` option.
+Backsnap can carry out the further preparation itself if it is started in a terminal with the `-gi` option.

+Please connect your backup-device, so that btrfs will be able to detect it.
+(You do not need to mount it)

 `sudo backsnap -gi`